 Format.com does exactly what you expect from a good portfolio builder.
 We don’t have many bad things to say about it.
 We only wish the theme library was bigger.

 If you want to make an online portfolio that looks clean and professional, Format.com can be the right platform.
 It’s clean, simple and feature-rich.
-But you should realize that it’s a specialized site builder focused on photography, so if you plan to scale your site in the future (add a shop, membership etc.), opt for a full-fledged CMS like WordPress or a versatile site builder from the start.
+But you should realize that it’s a specialized site builder focused on photography, so if you plan to scale your site in the future (add a shop, membership etc.), opt for a full-fledged website builder like Wix from the start.